nvs/map/README.md

         }
     },

-    -- An output map will be produced if this table is present.
-In -- addition, various map information will be exposed to the user build -- environment.
-If absent, the `build` command will only attempt to -- package the `war3map.lua`.
-    map = {
+    -- If this table is present, then the input archive will be sourced for -- information to provide to the build environment.
+Additionally, an -- output archive may be produced, depending on the command. map = {
         -- Path to the map file or directory that will be used as a basis -- for the built map.